-r Minimum monthly mortgage payment ratio The borrower's monthly mortgage payment (including principal, interest, taxes, insurance, and when applicable, homeowners assessments) prior to the modification is greater than 31 percent of the borrower's verified monthly gross income.
+Minimum monthly Monthly mortgage payment ratio The Servicers are required to consider a borrower for UP assistance regardless of the borrower's monthly mortgage payment (including principal, interest, taxes, insurance, and when applicable, homeowners assessments) prior to the modification is greater than 31 percent of the borrower's verified monthly gross income.ratio.
 Servicers may waive this criterion for UP forbearance plan eligibility.
 However, servicers are not required to offer an UP forbearance plan to borrowers whose total monthly mortgage payment is less than or equal to 31 percent of the borrower's monthly gross income, including unemployment benefits.
 Servicers are not required to offer an UP forbearance plan if a household member that is not a borrower becomes unemployed, even if that income contributed to the mortgage payment.
-Request prior to serious delinquency The borrower makes a request before the first mortgage lien is seriously delinquent (before three monthly payments are due and unpaid on the last day of the third month).
+Unemployed non-borrower Servicers are not required to offer an UP forbearance plan if a household member that is not a borrower becomes unemployed, even if that income contributed to the mortgage payment.
 Unemployed at date of UP request The borrower is unemployed at the date of the request.
-Receipt of unemployment benefits The borrower will receive unemployment benefits in the month of the Forbearance Period Effective Date.
-The borrower's unemployment benefit eligibility need not extend for the entire duration of the UP forbearance period.
-The servicer may, pursuant to investor or regulator guidelines, require that a borrower has already received unemployment benefits for up to three months before the UP forbearance period begins.
-A borrower who has received unemployment benefits for less than the minimum time period required by the servicer may request consideration for an UP forbearance plan; however, the forbearance period will not begin until after the borrower has received unemployment benefits for the minimum time period required by the servicer.
-Servicers must have written procedures for determining when a borrower must be in receipt of up to three months of unemployment benefits and must consistently apply those procedures.